How to Iron Wool: 7 Steps to Preserve Clothes

 Choose the Iron Setting and Temperature

-When you're ready to begin, put the iron's setting on "wool" and make certain that you have water in the steam iron well.
-If your iron does not have a wool setting, follow these temperature guidelines (148 C or 300 F) for wool.
+Put the iron's setting on "wool."
+Make sure that you have water in the steam iron well.
+If your iron doesn't have a wool setting, select the right iron temperature for wool (300 degrees Fahrenheit).

 Turn the Garment Inside Out

-Always turn your wool garment inside out and press on the wrong side of the fabric even when using a pressing cloth.
+Always turn your wool garment inside out and press on the wrong (opposite) side of the fabric, even when using a pressing cloth.

 Place the Pressing Cloth

 Apply Moist Heat to the Fabric

-Never iron wool with dry heat only because the fabric will easily scorch.
-Ironing on top of a dry pressing cloth, use steady pressure, and do not leave the iron in one spot for more than ten seconds.
+Never iron wool with dry heat only because the fabric will easily scorch, so make sure the steam setting is on.
+Iron on top of the dry pressing cloth; use steady pressure, and don't leave the iron in one spot for more than 10 seconds.
 Keep moving the pressing cloth to other wrinkled areas as you iron the entire garment.

 Hang the Garment to Dry

-When you are finished, turn the freshly ironed garment right side out and hang it from a sturdy hanger or place flat on a clothes drying rack to dry completely before wearing.
-This will help prevent deep wrinkles that tend to form in damp wool that's worn before drying.
+When you're finished, turn the freshly ironed garment right side out.
+Hang it from a sturdy hanger, or place it flat on a drying rack to dry completely before wearing.
+Laying flat or hanging will help prevent deep wrinkles that form in damp wool worn before drying.

 How to Fix a Scorch Mark

 Excessive heat can cause the surface of the wool to become shiny or scorched.
-The shiny marks develop because the wool fibers are fused together creating a sheen on the surface.
+First, shiny marks develop because the wool fibers are fused, creating a sheen on the surface.
 Scorching is the next, more damaging step caused by a too-hot iron that begins to burn the fibers.
 But not to worry: There are three ways to fix a scorch mark.

-If you forgot to use a pressing cloth and your wool fabric has shiny marks, try sponging white distilled vinegar onto the affected area on the surface of the garment to help lift the fibers.
+If you forgot to use a pressing cloth and your wool fabric has shiny marks, try sponging white distilled vinegar onto the affected area on the garment's surface to help lift the fibers.
 After sponging, rinse the area thoroughly by blotting with a cloth dipped in water, and then allow the garment to air-dry.